web page hit counter

 The canals are filled with a permanent material, most often gutta percha, to keep them free of infection and contamination.

-root canal therapy endodontic therapy endodontic therapy
+root canal therapy endo endodontic therapy

 Step 4: